kalamoo/PPAudit/README.md

 # Privacy Policy Report

-Template privacy policy report for VR APPs can be found on https://vpvetting.github.io
+Template privacy policy reports for VR APPs can be found on https://vpvetting.github.io